cdqp/anyloop/doc/devices.md

 functions that each run once, and a process function that runs once every loop.
 Some ground rules:

-1. Devices are always expected to free any memory they allocated.
+1. Devices must free any memory they allocate.
+2. Devices must not free any memory they didn't allocate.
-2. Devices are to maintain copies of any memory they allocate. `state->matrix` (for example) should *never* be the only pointer to its data; otherwise, that's just begging for a memory leak.
+3. Devices are to maintain copies of any memory they allocate. `state->matrix` (for example) should *never* be the only pointer to its data; otherwise, that's just begging for a memory leak.
-3. If devices fail to do their job, they must return a nonzero error code from `process()`.
+4. If devices fail to do their job, they must return a nonzero error code from `process()`.
 This is especially important if the device was supposed to change the pipeline type.